-Trump has been denied permission to build his wall – not his 1,000 mile border wall between the US and Mexico, but a 200,000 ton, 1.7 mile wall along the coastline of his Trump Doonbeg golf resort in Co.
+Trump has been denied permission to build his wall – not his 1,000-mile border wall between the US and Mexico, but a 200,000 ton, 1.7-mile wall along the coastline of his Trump Doonbeg golf resort in Co.
 Clare in Ireland.

-This week, Ireland’s planning authority, An Bord Pleanála, ruled that the wall did not qualify as a strategic infrastructure development (SID).
+Last April, Ireland’s planning authority, An Bord Pleanála, ruled that the wall did not qualify as a strategic infrastructure development (SID).